 A paralyzed person cannot fully control body parts affected by the condition.
 Some paralyzed individuals retain the ability to perform minimal movements, while others cannot move at all.
 Similarly, some people feel touch in the affected area, while others feel no sensations.

 People with paralysis can face varying prognoses.
 For example, some people fully recover after a short period, while others need around-the-clock care.
 Thankfully, a seasoned attorney in Fort Lauderdale could work with medical experts who might analyze the claimant’s paralysis injury and evaluate their likelihood of making a full recovery.
-With the assistance of healthcare professionals, a skilled lawyer could also determine how much financial compensation a person will need to recover and resume living a fulfilling life.
+With the assistance of healthcare professionals, a skilled Fort Lauderdale personal injury attorney could also determine how much financial compensation a person will need to recover and resume living a fulfilling life.

 Causes of Paralysis Injuries in Fort Lauderdale